Oxnard School District

 Oxnard School District (OSD) serves more than 17,000 students, including some 9,000 English learners.
 Assistant Superintendent Dr. Anabolena DeGenna says that ensuring educational excellence for every OSD student requires informed, committed teamwork.
 “Soria exemplifies what can be achieved when true collaboration occurs among all stakeholders.
 For the past two decades, Renaissance has partnered with us to help implement OSD’s literacy-focused community learning model.
 Across the district, Renaissance provides vital support for our entire team—giving students more access to both English and Spanish reading materials, making it easier for teachers to individualize instruction and analyze effectiveness, and strengthening home-to-school connections to help engage parents and surrounding communities.”

-The challenge: Reading materials, access, and equity
+Reading materials, access, and equity

 Oxnard, California, is a coastal city located some 60 miles west of Los Angeles and thirty miles north of Malibu.
 Despite its proximity to wealthy communities, the Oxnard School District serves a high-poverty student population.
 Most students at the district’s 21 pre-K–8 schools come from low-income families, and 85 percent receive free or reduced lunch.
 More than half are classified as English learners.
 To better support these communities, the district has undertaken a number of major steps—including a 1:1 tablet initiative and a reading program built on Renaissance myON® Reader—to support its bilingual-literacy programs.3